cloudfoundry/cf-deployment/README.md

 and enables diego-specific features such as ssh access to apps by default.
-- deploys jobs to handle platform data persistence using singleton versions of the cf-mysql release for databases and the CAPI release's singleton WebDAV job for blob storage.
+- deploys jobs to handle platform data persistence using singleton versions of the `PXC` release for databases and the CAPI release's singleton WebDAV job for blob storage.
 See the  [database](deployment-guide.md#databases) and [blobstore](deployment-guide.md#blobstore) sections
 of the deployment guide